rust-lang/book/nostarch/chapter11.md

-As you add more integration tests, you may want to make more than one file in the `tests` directory in order to group the test functions by the functionality they're testing, for example.
+As you add more integration tests, you may want to make more than one file in the `tests` directory in order to group the test functions by the functionality they’re testing, for example.
 As we mentioned before, that will work fine, given that Cargo treats every file as its own crate.

 Eventually, you may have a set of helper functions that are common to all